Android Mobile Data Not Working: How to Get Back Online Fast

 Quick Answer

 Toggle Airplane Mode off and on, then open Settings > Network & Internet > Mobile Network and confirm Mobile Data is switched on.
-If data still won’t load, restart your phone.
-These two steps clear the majority of Android mobile data failures in under two minutes without touching any advanced settings.
+If data still will not load, restart the phone.
+These two steps clear most Android mobile data failures in under two minutes, without touching any advanced settings.

-Mobile data can cut out for several reasons: the radio gets stuck in Airplane Mode, mobile data is toggled off in Settings, a corrupted APN (Access Point Name) blocks the data session, a carrier outage is affecting your area, or a SIM card is not seated firmly.
-Identifying the likely cause means you pick the right fix on the first try.
+Mobile data drops for a short list of reasons: the radio gets stuck in Airplane Mode, the Mobile Data toggle is off, a corrupted APN (Access Point Name) blocks the data session, a carrier outage is hitting your area, or the SIM card is not seated firmly.
+When my Pixel lost data last month, the cause turned out to be an APN that a system update had quietly wiped.
+Naming the likely culprit first means you pick the right fix instead of guessing.

-3. Wait 30 seconds for your phone to re-register on the cellular network, then test a webpage or app.
+3. Wait 30 seconds for the phone to re-register on the cellular network, then test a webpage or app.

-Pro tip: On Samsung devices, toggling Airplane Mode near a window — where signal is stronger — helps the radio re-register faster than doing it deep inside a building or basement.
+On my friend’s Samsung, toggling Airplane Mode while standing near a window, where signal is stronger, let the radio re-register noticeably faster than doing it in the middle of the house.

 1. Go to Settings > Network & Internet (or Connections on Samsung).